vladimir-laz/eco2ai_prototype/README.md

 ```

-For your convenience every time you initilize a Tracker object with your custom parameters, this settings will be saved until library is uninstalled, and then every new tracker will be created with your custom setting(if you will create new tracker with new parameters, then thay will be saved instead of old ones).
+For your convenience every time you initilize a Tracker object with your custom parameters, this settings will be saved until library is uninstalled, and then every new tracker will be created with your custom settings(if you will create new tracker with new parameters, then they will be saved instead of old ones).
 For example:

 ```python